Story

 Following further investigation, Thea was diagnosed with a severe inflammatory condition, and treatment was finally able to begin.
 Thankfully, it proved effective.
 Although Thea required ongoing treatment after being discharged, we remain deeply grateful for the expertise, compassion and support we have received throughout this journey.

-We are incredibly relieved to say that Thea is now making a full recovery following a diagnosis of HLH (Haemophagocytic Lymphohistiocytosis).
-She continues to be closely monitored, with genetic screening currently underway at Great Ormond Street Hospital and follow-up appointments with a consultant from the Oxford Hospitals Trust to ensure she remains on this positive path.
+She continues to be closely monitored, with monthly follow-up appointments with a consultant from the Oxford Hospitals Trust, to ensure she remains on a positive path.

 While we know how fortunate we are, we also know that not every family we met on the ward will have the same outcome.
 During our stay, we encountered many families facing their own battles, all united by one thing: their reliance on the outstanding care provided by Oxford Children’s Hospital.

-To help raise awareness and funds for the incredible work carried out there, Simon will be running & walking from Chesham to Oxford Children’s Hospital, a distance of approximately 52km, in a single day.
-This challenge will take place on Sunday 19th April 2026, marking one year since Thea was first admitted to hospital.
+To help raise awareness and funds for the incredible work carried out there, Simon will be running & walking from Chesham to Oxford Children’s Hospital, a distance of approximately 55km, in a single day.
+This challenge will take place on Sunday 31st May, 2026, marking one year since Thea was first admitted to hospital.

 We would be truly grateful for any support you are able to give in helping us raise both awareness and funds for this vital cause.